King David Harps & Lyres, Davidic Harps, Nevels and Kinnors

 Some of my own Mother`s family tradition:

 A part of my Mother`s family is said to have a personal connection to King David, of decent from the House of David.
-It was my ancestral family, De Nasi (meaning Prince and referring to decent from David), family ancestors who escaped the inquisition in Spain to settle in Venice Italy in the 1400`s, who were regarded as descendents of the House of David.
+It was my ancestral family, De Nasi (meaning Prince and referring to decent from David), family ancestors who escaped the inquisition in Spain to settle in Venice Italy in the 1400`s, who were regarded as descendants of the House of David.
 They also used the surname of Mendez/Mendes.
-They were Court Musicians, Musical Instrument builders and goldsmiths, in the Royal Courts of Henry VIII, Elizabeth I, and James I, in England, with their descendents eventually settling in early Virginia, in the 1600-1700`s.
+They were Court Musicians, Musical Instrument builders and goldsmiths, in the Royal Courts of Henry VIII, Elizabeth I, and James I, in England, with their descendants eventually settling in early Virginia, in the 1600-1700`s.